 The idea behind price realism is to prevent situations where your price for an item or service is so low that it directly questions your understanding of the contract requirements and risk of poor performance.

-GAO Protest Review of Pricing Evaluations
+Bid Protest Review of Pricing Evaluations

 Price Reasonableness Analysis